Hari McCoy

-Hari Connor Vinay McCoy (born 11 September 2002) is an English footballer who plays as a winger for Weymouth.
+Hari Connor Vinay McCoy (born 11 September 2002) is an English footballer who plays as a winger for Clapton.

 Club career

 Tampines Rovers

 As a youth player, McCoy joined Tampines Rovers in 2018.

 ASD San Luca

 Before the second half of 2020–21, he signed for Serie D side ASD San Luca in Italy after joining the youth academy of Portuguese club Rio Ave in 2019.

 Balestier Khalsa

 Before the 2022 season, he signed for Balestier Khalsa in Singapore and later debuted on 8 May 2022 against Tampines Rovers.

 Weymouth

 In November 2022, he joined National League South side Weymouth.